nuagenetworks/nuage-metroae/Documentation/HOOKS_&_SKIPACTIONS.md

 Hooks are predefined locations in the code where an user can execute custom commands.
 The command can contain predefined Ansible variable in Jinja2 format.

 ## Hooks File
 This file contains information about the location and the command that needs to be executed.
-The path to this file needs to be accessible by Ansible and it needs to be defined in the deployments file for the component under the schema section.
+The path to this file needs to be accessible by Ansible and it needs to be defined in the deployments file for the component under the hooks section.
 The file format should be yaml.
 <br>
 Example of a file that executes custom script before vstat-predeploy